real-Ni/cpp25-MIPS/README.md

 ---

-## Project Structure

-- `*.cpp` — Core C++ simulation codes
-- `*.ipynb` — Data analysis and plotting notebooks
-- `figures/` — Simulation snapshots and plots
-- `report/` — Theory, derivations, and results write-up

----

 ## Purpose

 This project serves as a computational study of nonequilibrium statistical physics, focusing on how collective behavior emerges in active systems.
 It is intended both as a learning exercise and as a foundation for further investigations into active matter, phase separation, and collective dynamics.

----

-## Notes

-- All simulations are performed with periodic boundary conditions
-- Parameters are swept systematically to ensure fair comparisons
-- Derivations of theoretical limits are included in the report